 - Find out in advance where you can find refuge (with family, friends, etc.).

 - Protect building entrances (windows, doors, garage, etc.) by creating a dike (low wall) using sandbags.
-How to build a low wall (PDF, 558 KB – in French) [document externe].
+How to build a low wall (PDF, 558 KB – in French).
+Learn about the Government of Québec’s general financial assistance program and the grants that may be available

 - Take detailed photographs of your property and property items before any disaster strikes.
 Keep the photos in a secure cloud storage service or on a USB key kept outside of your home.